Homelessness

 Help if you are facing homelessness

-It is important that you let us know as soon as you think you may become homeless.
-The more time we have, the easier it will be to help you.
+It is important to inform us as soon as you think you may become homeless.
+The earlier you contact us, the better we can assist you.

-You can contact us by email at: hoptions@swindon.gov.uk to let us know what is happening to you.
+You can email us at: hoptions@swindon.gov.uk to let us know about your situation.

-If you ask for our help, the first thing we will do is try to support you to remain in your current accommodation if it is safe to do so.
-We will speak to whoever is asking you to leave to find out whether you are able to stay.
-We will also check that the situation has been conducted fairly and legally.
+Our first step is often to support you to stay in your current home if it is safe to do so.
+We will speak with those asking you to leave to see if you can remain and ensure the process has been fair and legal.

-We will also ask you what steps you have taken to keep your accommodation.
+We will also ask about the actions you have already taken to keep your accommodation.

 If we believe your actions have resulted in you becoming homeless, we may not have a duty to house you.